 Yes.
 You have the right to access information we hold about you.
-The Freedom of Information Act, the Data Protection Act and GDPR legislation allow you to access what information is held about you.
+The Freedom of Information Act, the Data Protection Acts and General Data Protection Regulation allow you to access information that is held about you.
 Find out how to access your medical records.

-If you have questions or complaints about personal medical records please contact:
+If you have questions about personal medical records please contact: